|

 Carfax Tower.

-• Books – Blackwell's in Broad Street is the largest
+••Books – Blackwell's in Broad Street is

 bookshop in the world.

-• There are lovely riverside walks out of town beside the
+••There are lovely riverside walks out of town beside the

 Thames.

-• For a quiet stroll in town, take a break in University Parks
+••For a quiet stroll in town, take a break in University Parks

 beside the Cherwell.

-some colleges have beautiful gardens.
+moment of peaceful relaxation, some colleges have beautiful gardens.

-Dancin' Oxford
+Dancin' Oxford Spring Festival

-of dance around the city
+around the

 www.dancinoxford.co.uk